mathiasnovas/sanntid/README.md

     ./sanntid.js <locationID>

-Or you can search for a location like this:
+Or you can search for a location:

 	./sanntid.js sofienberg